skhiggins/addinexamplesWV/README.md

 Dot pipe insists on explicit marking of function arguments with "`.`".
 If you also bind "Insert `(.)`" to `F10` typing the above pipelines can become *very* fast and efficient.

+Basically:

+-   You type a function name and then press `F10`.
+This gives you the template for function arguments which you either leave alone (if the function only takes one argument) or edit to add in the additional arguments you need.
+This replaces pressing space after you type in a function name.
+-   You press `F9` when you are done with a pipeline step (it replaces "enter" or "return", which you use only on the last step of a pipeline).

+Try the above in the RStudio editor and the RStudio console, it works really well both places.

-Bizarro pipe works similarly (but does not require any package for implementation, as it is an emergent behavior of pre-existing base-`R` semantics):
+Bizarro pipe can be used the same way as we just used dot pipe (but does not require any package for implementation, as it is an emergent behavior of pre-existing base-`R` semantics):

 ``` r
 4 ->.;